shuttlenetwork/old-ngg-bypass/readme.md

 ```
 ## Info

-Website must be proxied through a proxy to work
+After you deploy the website, make sure to use a web proxy like https://shuttleproxy.com to proxy your self hosted site for it to work.